---

 After the command has completed, you'll have some new files and folders in the working directory.

-Configure a backend
+### Configure a backend

-HINT: The fastly.toml file specifies configuration related to a variety of resources, including config stores and logging endpoints.
-Check out our reference documentation about this package manifest format to learn more.
+> **HINT:** The `fastly.toml` file specifies configuration related to a variety of resources, including config stores and logging endpoints.
+Check out our [reference documentation](/reference/compute/fastly-toml) about this package manifest format to learn more.

-Configure the NGWAF inspector
+### Configure the Next-Gen WAF inspector

 To inspect requests, the Next-Gen WAF client must be configured with your corp (also known as account) and [site](/guides/next-gen-waf/managing-sites) (also known as workspace).